Agriculture (AG)

 AG 4325.
 Feeds and Feeding.

-Study of feedstuffs used in livestock enterprises.
-Application of basic nutrients to the needs of different species of livestock.
-Formulating rations, methods of feeding, feed control laws, and feeding investigation.
-Prerequisites: AG 1445 and BIO 1130 and BIO 1330 and CHEM 1141 and CHEM 1341 all with grades of "D" or better.
+This course examines the study of feedstuffs used in livestock enterprises as well as the application of basic nutrients to the needs of different species of livestock.
+The formulation of rations, methods of feeding, feed control laws, and feeding are also investigated.
+Prerequisites: AG 3325 with a grade of "C" or better.

 Grade Mode: Standard Letter